Vance Monument: Dedication

 The celebration began with music by the Asheville Concert Band, followed by a performance of the "Watch Hill" by Two-Step Kenneth.
-Then, the assembled crowd sang, "America".
-Next, Rev. R. F. Campbell D.D. of First Presbyterian Church of Asheville gave the invocation, followed followed by Grand America Fantasia, tone pictures of the North and South, by Theodore Bendix.
-Then, the band played "Yankee Doodle", "Tenting on the Old Camp Ground", and "Dixie".
+Then, the assembled crowd sang "America".
+Next, Rev. R. F. Campbell D.D. of First Presbyterian Church of Asheville gave the invocation, followed by the band performing "Grand America Fantasia" by Theodore Bendix, with tone pictures of the North and South.
+The band then played "Yankee Doodle", "Tenting on the Old Camp Ground", and "Dixie".
 There was a huge cheer from the crowd at the end of "Dixie".
 Finally, there was an address given by Governor Taylor.
 In his address, Taylor praised Vance's contributions to both state and nation, saying, "Through his long and brilliant career, his love of humanity never waned and his devotion for this country never cooled."
 He continued, "Senator Vance was a splendid thinker and statesman of rare ability, but he always looked on the bright side of things..."
 Taylor focused his speech on Vance's service to the United States, making only two brief references to Vance's service to the Confederacy.
-When Taylor ended his speech at 3:35 pm, it was generally agreed that he had given "a brilliant and beautiful speech".
+When Taylor stopped at 3:35 p.m., it was generally agreed that he had given "a brilliant and beautiful speech".

 At some point in the ceremony, the United Daughters of the Confederacy laid a wreath of galax leaves at the base of the monument.
 During the dedication, the police kept carriages out of Court Plaza.
-In the evening after the dedication, the Y.M.C.A. wheelmen had a bicycle parade with Japanese lanterns for decorations.
+In the evening after the dedication, YMCA members had a bicycle parade with decorative Japanese lanterns.

-George Pack was "thoroughly satisfied" with the monument; he said, "It is simple and ragged like the man whose memory it perpetuates and the people from whom he came."
+George Pack was "thoroughly satisfied" with the monument, saying, "It is simple and ragged like the man whose memory it perpetuates and the people from whom he came."
 The Baltimore Sun wrote, "In honoring the memory of Zebulon B. Vance the people of North Carolina have honored themselves.
 He was one of the greatest and most popular citizens of the old North State, and she never had a more loyal or devoted son."